-During February, or any time, you can visit these New York City places with a special connection to US Presidents, including George Washington and Abraham Lincoln, whose birthdays we celebrate this week and next.
+During Presidents Week or any time, you can visit these New York City places with a special connection to US Presidents, including George Washington and Abraham Lincoln, whose birthdays we celebrate each February.

 Several are National Park Service sites, with FREE tours by Park Rangers, and other events with re-enactors in period Revolutionary Era costume.

 Federal Hall National Monument – George Washington took the oath of office on this spot on Wall Street, to become the first American President.
 It’s easy to find – just look for his larger-than-life bronze statue guarding the front steps.
 There’s a wonderful museum inside, with exhibits about New York City and our role in the early history of the USA, including as the first US capitol city, before that moved to Philadelphia and then Washington, DC.
 National Park Service direct link